raed-nimer/hangman-project-python/README.md

 ### Difficulty level - Hard

-- When the user chooses easy as the difficulty level, the game starts.
+- When the user chooses hard as the difficulty level, the game starts.

 ![Hard](static/assets/images/Hard-1.png)